BlastSlimey/Archipelago/worlds/shapez_2/docs/setup_en.md

 If there are multiple worlds in the generated multiworld, you will need to connect to the multiworld using the 2hapezipelago mod.
-To do that, create/open the save file, press F1 to open the debug console, and type in `2hapezipelago.connect playername@address:port` (if your room has a password, then type in `2hapezipelago.connect playername:password@address:port` instead).
+To do that, create/open the save file, press F1 to open the debug console, and type in `2hapezipelago.connect playername@address:port` (if your room has a password, then type in `2hapezipelago.connect playername:password@address:port` instead, also if your playername contains spaces, then put the connection details into quotes).
 If you reopen your save file at a later point, you can simply type `2hapezipelago.reconnect` into the console, since your connection details are stored in the save file.
 To change the port, type in the full connection details again.